 Alopecia is reversible.

-I know because my (sometimes large) bald spots over the last 37+ years have always grown in.
-Then, in my early 40s, I started to develop alopecia ophiasis—no hair above my ears and at the nape of my neck—and was having trouble seeing any regrowth for an agonizing 2-plus years.
+I know because my (sometimes large) bald spots over the last 38+ years have always grown in.
+In my early 40s, I started to develop alopecia ophiasis—no hair above my ears and at the nape of my neck—and was having trouble seeing any regrowth for an agonizing 2-plus years.
 See photos below.